 Instructions

-- Bake 25 to 30 minutes, or until they're lightly toasted and golden brown.
+- Roast.
+Bake 25 to 30 minutes, or until they're lightly toasted and golden brown.
 Stir every 10 minutes.
 If you like them more crispy, cook them longer.
 If you don't prefer the extra crunch, take them out a little sooner.
 Top with more salt, if desired.

 Notes